Mobile Hotspot vs. Phone Tethering: What’s the Difference?

 Phone tethering pros and cons

-Phone tethering is easy and fast, but it’s only good for short-term use.
-You’re limited with how much data you can use and how many devices you can connect, and the personal hotspot drains your phone’s battery when you use it for an extended period.
+Phone tethering is easy and fast, but it has limits.
+You can only connect a certain number of devices at once, for instance, and the personal hotspot drains your phone’s battery when you use it for an extended period.

 Pros: